abosh814/Crab/README.md

 # Crab
 might as well call it MommIv3 at this point

+# I have to rework the moduleloader to handle depedencies cause rn everything is broken help

 ## About
 So yeah this is an attempt to remake [MommIv2](https://github.com/PJB3005/MoMMI) in .Net but better.
 It started as a challenge to myself but now it looks like it might actually be something so watch out!